 Yes, it was a trap.

-All this made possible by you.
+All this is made possible by you.

 My only proposal for the next challenge (see you next June?) is to spread out the topics as much as possible.
 Sometimes the topic ideas felt redundant.

 I speak for everyone when I say day 10 was out to finish our resolve.
 Save for the few who buckled up and published something.
-Good for the challenge but a deal breaker for the overstretched mind.
+Good for the challenge, but a deal-breaker for the overstretched mind.

 Thank you for challenging us to write better than we had started.

 Thank you for the prompts that sparked ideas beyond our imagination.